 Candoco is the sum of many parts.
 The individuals that make up our Staff and Board are essential to ensure the smooth running of the company.

-Charlotte Darbyshire is an independent dance artist with an ongoing Authentic Movement practice.
-She has 25 years experience of working in contemporary dance and specifically in somatic and and inclusive practices as a performer, maker and teacher.
+Charlotte Darbyshire is an independent artist with over 25 years’ experience of working in contemporary dance and specifically in somatic and inclusive practices as a performer, maker, teacher and director of two award-winning films.

 Creative Learning Producer